Get Pre-Approved For Your Car Loan Apply Now

 What are the pros and cons of buying a car with a rebuilt title?

-However, the flip side is that your car is worth that much less than the same model with a clean title, and it’s less desirable.
+However, the flip side is that your car is worth that much less than the same vehicle with a clean title, and it’s less desirable.
 Furthermore, there’s no telling how well the repairs were completed – were worn-out, salvage, or low-quality parts used in the repairs?
 Was it a flood vehicle that is now susceptible to premature corrosion?
 Was bodywork and paint done correctly, or will it begin to crumble soon after you shell out your cash?
 It’s a gamble.

 Financing and insurance can be questionable also.
 Many lenders shy away from financing rebuilt and salvage vehicles due to the diminished value.
 And car insurance can be difficult to secure and could be expensive for the partial coverage you’re afforded.